erangatennakoon/JS-TabController-Multiple/README.md

-# A simple tab controller
+# A simple multiple tab controller
 A simple multiple tab controller with fading effects using HTML, CSS, and JavaScript.

 ## Overview